Tatlov/Getting_And_Cleaning_Data_Course_Project/README.md

     of the 2.56 second window means for this case, you will find that there are two peaks of similar height at -1.0 and at +1.0.
 The mean would produce a result of 0.0158, while the median produces a result of 0.830 which is more representative of the data.
-However, a different summary might be more appropriate.

-- Changed activity labels walking_up_stairs and walking_downstairs to walking_up_stairs
+- Changed activity labels walking_upstairs and walking_downstairs to walking_up_stairs
 and walking_down_stairs as this acitivity was pictured in the paper referenced in the original data.